Jester98x/ObsRemote/README.md

 Add commands as presenter notes on a slide in PowerPoint.

-* Active an OBS scene
+* Activate an OBS scene

 ```OBSScene: {OBS scene name}```